Random recollections of 1940s and 1950s England

-I was a young child when the events and observations of these recollections occurred.
+I was a young child and teenager when the events and observations of these recollections occurred.

 The most popular soft drink seemed to be Tizer, although there were others.
 They were sold in glass bottles and at the time of purchase a deposit was charged on the bottle.
 There was not a lot of spare money around.
 So we children would guard our empty bottles and collect any that were thrown away, until we had enough to buy a full bottle.